-For business owners with an eye toward retirement, “It’s time to work on your business instead of in your business,” said Smith & Howard Wealth Management Director and tax partner Tim Agnew.
+For business owners with an eye toward retirement, “It’s time to work on your business instead of in your business,” said Smith and Howard Wealth Management Director and tax partner Tim Agnew.
 “Too many business owners are caught up in day-to-day operations and don’t take the time that’s needed for planning the sale or transition of their business.”

 How and when to sell a business are questions that require thoughtful planning and analysis, which can take many years to complete.
 It’s never too early, or too late, however, to get started, according to Agnew.
 But timing can be important.

 “Businesses are getting older, owners are getting older, and there could be increased opportunities out there,” he said.
 “Where we are in the economic cycle, we’re seeing more people looking to buy businesses.”

 What You Need to Know

 How much money do you need to retire

 One of the first things for a business owner to consider is what personal post-retirement needs are required…how much money will you need to have to support the lifestyle you have in mind.
 Agnew said many owners don’t realize how much their business supports their lifestyle until the numbers are run.
 Planning allows an opportunity for adjustments to be made in expectations.
 Lack of planning can lead to the business owner working longer than they’d hoped to increase the value of the business and accumulate the retirement nest egg they need.